MDPFuzz: Testing Models Solving Markov Decision Processes: Testing DNN Models Solving MDPs

 \section{Testing DNN Models Solving MDPs}

 This section describes the challenges that previous DNN testing works face when testing models solving MDPs.
 Accordingly, we introduce several design considerations of \tool.

-\textbf{Testing Oracles.}~Nearly all DNN testing works create testing oracles by checking prediction \textit{consistency}, as reviewed in \S~\ref{sec:related}.
+\textbf{Inconsistencies vs.~Crashes.}~Most DNN testing works form testing oracles by checking prediction \textit{consistency}, as reviewed in \S~\ref{sec:related}.
 However, such a testing oracle is overly strict when it comes to testing models solving MDPs.
 Consider \F~\ref{fig:example-AE}, which depicts the behavior of the SOTA RL model~\cite{toromanoff2020end} that won Camera Only track of the CARLA challenge~\cite{carlachallenge}.
 We establish an autonomous driving scenario where the RL model decides the steer angles and speed per frame. \F~\hyperref[fig:example-AE]{\ref{fig:example-AE}a} shows the RL model's reaction to six frames.
 Then, we create an ``inconsistent'' driving behavior, at $t = 2s$, by compelling the RL model to change its decision from virtually straight (0.02) to turning right (0.5).
 Existing works~\cite{zhang2018deeproad,tian2018deeptest} would consider such ``inconsistent'' driving behavior erroneous.
 However, as seen in \F~\hyperref[fig:example-AE]{\ref{fig:example-AE}b}, the RL-controlled vehicle quickly returns to its \textit{normal state} in the following frames, with steer approaching zero.

 A well-trained model for solving MDPs (e.g., a robot controller) can frequently meet and recover from short-term inconsistencies.
 Inconsistent predictions do not always lead to abnormal or dangerous states.
 We thus present the following argument: